liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 Alternatively, you can manually create your profiles.
 Using a text editor, create a `[profile name].properties` file in the same folder as the patching tool script.
 You can place the following properties in the file:

 **patching.mode:** This can be `binary` (the default) or `source`, if you're patching the source tree you're working with.
-Liferay patches contain both binary and source patches, and you'll want to provide them to your development team if they're extending Liferay, so they can patch their source tree.
+Liferay patches contain both binary and source patches.
+If your development team is extending Liferay, you'll want to provide the patches you install to your development team so they can patch their source tree.

 **jdk.version:** Patches are compiled for both JDK 5 and JDK 6.
 Specify the one (either `jdk5` or `jdk6`) your application server is running against.

 **patches.folder:** Specify the location where you'll copy your patches.
 By default, this is `./patches`.

 **war.path:** No, no one's angry.
 This is a property for which you specify the location of the Liferay installation inside your application server.
-You can specify a .war file here, and you'll be able to patch a Liferay .war for installation, which is necessary for some application servers.
+Alternatively, you can specify a .war file here, and you'll be able to patch a Liferay .war for installation to your application server.

 **global.lib.path:** Specify the location where .jar files on the global classpath are stored.
 If you're not sure, search for your `portal-service.jar` file; it's on the global classpath.
 This property is only valid if your `patching.mode` is `binary`.